- Experts & Faculties

-EXCEPTIONAL FEATURES OF THE INTERNATIONAL PARTICIPATORY ACADEMY
+EXCEPTIONAL FEATURES OF THE GLOBAL ACADEMY

 Globally, environmental problems are growing day by day and threatening the existence of our planet and humanity.
 In varied types of ecosystems on the planet, diversity of natural resources such as forests, water, soil, biodiversity, minerals, wildlife and agroecosystems are exploited recklessly.
 Natural resource management focuses on the need of sustainable management of the Earth's depleting natural resources such as clean water, energy, minerals and biological resources, in relation to the growth of the human population.
 To answer these pressing issues, professionals need to be able to work in interdisciplinary teams and apply scientific, ecological, economic and social knowledge to come up with holistic solutions.
 Besides, natural resource governance addresses the international/national policies, laws, frameworks, codes, instruments, guidelines, mechanisms, directives, principles, rules and other forms of administrative measures meant to govern different natural resources falling in jurisdiction of countries and in transboundary jurisdictions.
-The International Participatory Academy on Natural Resource Governance will impart practical training to the participants on the critical links of problems with solutions related to natural resources.
-This 5-days practical training program will provide full space to the participants to understand, analyse, discourse and offer solutions to key issues associated with natural resources.
+The Global Academy on Natural Resource Law & Governance will impart practical training to the participants on the critical links of problems with solutions related to natural resources.
+This 10-days practical training program will provide full space to the participants to understand, analyse, discourse and offer solutions to key issues associated with natural resources.

-- Along with specialized lectures and practical sessions to be taken by Moderator Faculties, all participants will be given full space to prepare and present their individual papers.
+- Along with specialized lectures and practical sessions to be taken by Experts and Faculties, all participants will be given full space to prepare and present their individual papers.
 Participant speakers will present their papers or articles using appropriate audio-visual media.
-Moreover, nominated Faculty Speakers from our partner institutions/organizations will deliver technical sessions.
+Moreover, nominated Faculty Speakers from partner institutions/organizations will deliver technical sessions.
 Induvial papers, articles or (collective) case studies will be published in journals with adequate editorial assistance.

-- Renowned academics and practitioners (Moderator Faculties and Faculty Speakers) from various countries will be invited to deliver the contents on different topics.
+- Renowned academics and practitioners (Expert Faculties and Faculty Speakers) from various countries will be invited to deliver the contents on different topics.
 They are or will be from Europe, North America, Asia and Africa.